 A cluttered mind is detrimental to your mental health.
 Our surroundings, especially our homes, have a huge impact on how we feel and perform throughout the day.
-If your house is cluttered, it won’t be along until your mind is cluttered too.
-This blog post will inspire you to maintain a clean home to live a more stress-free Life.
+If your house is cluttered, it won’t be long until your mind is cluttered too.
+This blog post will inspire you to maintain a clean home to live a more stress-free life.

 Imagine waking up in the morning and having to find all your scattered belongings, clothes, and keys, just before heading to work – chaos has already infiltrated your mind before your day has began!

 Why do we all yearn for organization?
 Well, for starters, organization makes life a whole lot easier.
 The time you spend looking for your belongings can instead be used for more meaningful tasks.
 Tasks that will boost your mental health and help you live a more happy life.

 Here are 5 wondrous benefits a clean home has on your physical and mental health:

 According to a study in the Personality and Social Psychology Bulletin, women who described their homes as “cluttered” or full of “unfinished projects” were more depressed, fatigued, and had higher levels of the stress hormone cortisol than women who felt their homes were “restful” and “restorative”.

 Research in the journal of Psychological Science proves that a clean, clutter-free environment can help you make better food choices; a recent study recorded a group of people’s choice of food snack (either an apple or a chocolate bar) and found that people who worked in a neat space for 10 minutes or more were twice as likely to choose the apple.